Miserlou/Zappa/README.md

     "dev": {
         "alb_enabled": false, // enable provisioning of application load balancing resources.
 If set to true, you _must_ fill out the alb_vpc_config option as well.
         "alb_vpc_config": {
-            "CertificateArn": "your_acm_certificate_arn", // ACM certificate ARN for ALB "SubnetIds": [], // list of subnets for ALB "SecurityGroupIds": [] // list of security groups for ALB },
+            // To create an ALB set CertificateArn, SubnetIds, and SecurityGroupIds "CertificateArn": "your_acm_certificate_arn", // ACM certificate ARN for ALB  - not required if LoadBalancerArn is specified
+            "SubnetIds": [], // list of subnets for ALB "SecurityGroupIds": [] // list of security groups for ALB
+            // To use an existing ALB set LoadBalancerArn, alb_listener_rule_conditions, alb_listener_rule_priority "LoadBalancerArn": "your_alb_arn"
+            "alb_listener_rule_conditions": {
+                "Field": "path-pattern",  //  one of host-header or path-pattern "Values": ["*"]  // host: "api.example.com" OR path route: "api/*",  "v1" },
+            "alb_listener_rule_priority": 1 // Priority for Listener rule.
+A listener can't have multiple rules with the same priority.
+        },
         "api_key_required": false, // enable securing API Gateway endpoints with x-api-key header (default False) "api_key": "your_api_key_id", // optional, use an existing API key.
 The option "api_key_required" must be true to apply